Formula to Calculate Average Total Cost

 Calculation of Average Total Cost (Step by Step)

-The formula of average total cost can be determined by using the following five steps:
+The formula of the average total cost can be determined by using the following five steps:

 - Step 1: Firstly, the fixed cost of production is collected from the profit and loss account.
 A few examples of the fixed cost of production are depreciation cost, rent expense, selling expense, etc.